 We all love to see butterflies move around in our gardens, local parks, and open spaces.
 From the tiniest to the largest butterflies, these beautiful insects give our world a little bit more color.
 But what else do we know about the butterfly?
-Read on as we explore some fascinating butterfly facts.
+Read on as we explore some fascinating butterfly facts about these amazing creatures.

 Or, for more from these often beautiful insects, you might like our compilation of butterfly quotes.